Job's Nursery and Pumpkin Patch LLC

 Landscape Attributes

-Aspen, Quaking is a deciduous tree with a shapely oval form.
+Aspen, Quaking is an open deciduous tree with a shapely oval form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This tree will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;